Galveston, TX Historic Strand District, Harbor & Tourism

 After H.M.
 Trueheart retired in 1906, the firm continued through 1953 as John Adriance & Sons.”

 In 2002 I created a linocut of this historic building limited to 85 hand-printed, numbered and signed prints.
 Perimeter Art Gallery has this print for sale plus many more of my linocuts, lithographs and other art.
-They will soon be updating their website to show more.
+They will soon update their website to show more.

 Hutchings, Sealy & Co.
 Buildings